lit/rfcs/rfcs/NNN-form-associated-mixin.md

   - Check and update element validity
   - Implementing disable, reset, and restore behavior
 - Allow an element to have complete control over its public API.
-- Optionally, allow an element ot opt-in to best-practice public APIs that match built-in form element APIs.
+- Optionally, allow an element to opt-in to best-practice public APIs that match built-in form element APIs.

 ### Non-Goals